 In the lower right section on the back of the deskside system is a 9-pin serial console connector that is a direct mirror of the 8-pin Din connector on the front panel.
-Figure 6-3 shows the location and pinouts of the 9-pin rear-mounted System Controller connector.
+Figure 6-3 shows the location and pinouts of the 9-pin rear-mounted MSC connector.

-Note: You may not connect serial devices to both the front and rear System Controller serial connectors at the same time.
+Note: You may not connect serial devices to both the front and rear MSC serial connectors at the same time.
 The connectors are wired through the same circuitry and cannot accept or send signals through both ports at the same time.

-Figure 6-3 System Controller Rear Serial Console Connector
+Figure 6-3 MSC Rear Serial Console Connector

-Understanding the Controller's LEDs and Switches
+Understanding the Module System Controller's LEDs and Switches

-The System Controller has one keyswitch, two pushbuttons, and four LED indicators.
-Messages displayed on the 8-digit LED panel are described in Table 6-1.
-The following paragraphs provide information on the use or significance of each control or indicator.
+The MSC has one keyswitch, two pushbuttons, and four LED indicators.
+The messages listed below are displayed on the 8-digit LED panel (see Table 6-1).
+The following paragraphs provide information on the use or significance of each control or indicator:

-The Front Panel Keyswitch selects Standby, On, or Diagnostic status for the system.

-The System Reset pushbutton initiates a system-wide reset of the module.
-The keyswitch must be in the diagnostic position to use this button.

-The Non-Maskable Interrupt (NMI) switch issues a reset signal to all Node boards in the compute module.
-The keyswitch must be in the diagnostic position to use this button.

-The AC Power OK green LED lights when the system is plugged into an outlet and the AC circuit breaker is turned on.
-The Controller is receiving DC voltage (V_5 Aux) through the midplane, as are other boards that require it.

-The DC Power OK green LED lights approximately 3.5 seconds after the keyswitch is turned to the On position.
-This indicates that the module's power supply is enabled and operating properly.

-The Fan Speed High amber warning LED lights as an indication that the environmental temperature is higher than optimal, or that a noncritical fan has failed.
+- The Front Panel Keyswitch selects Standby, On, or Diagnostic status for the system. - The System Reset pushbutton initiates a system-wide reset of the module.
+The keyswitch must be in the diagnostic position to use this button. - The Non-Maskable Interrupt (NMI) switch issues a reset signal to all Node boards in the compute module.
+The keyswitch must be in the diagnostic position to use this button. - The AC Power OK green LED lights up when the system is plugged into an outlet and the AC circuit breaker is turned on.
+The Controller is receiving DC voltage (V\5 Aux) through the midplane, as are other boards that require it. - The DC Power OK green LED lights up approximately 3.5 seconds after the keyswitch is turned to the On position.
+This indicates that the module's power supply is enabled and operating properly. - The Fan Speed High amber warning LED lights up as an indication that the environmental temperature is higher than optimal, or that a noncritical fan has failed.
 When a noncritical fan fails, the remaining fans are set at full speed to compensate.
 When a critical fan fails, the system shuts down.
 In this case, you see the message MFANFL or FANFAIL on the controller's LED panel.
-A service call should be placed immediately after confirming that a fan has failed.

-The Over-Temperature Fault amber warning LED lights when the controller's incoming air temperature or fan failure detection causes a shutdown of the system.
+A service call should be placed immediately after confirming that a fan has failed. - The Over-Temperature Fault amber warning LED lights up when the controller's incoming air temperature or fan failure detection causes a shutdown of the system.
 If the environmental temperature exceeds the system's tolerance, or if a critical fan fails, the controller shuts down the system.
 In some cases, a service call should be placed immediately.

-Controller Features and Functions
+Module System Controller Features and Functions

-The controller has a number of basic features and functions.
-Note the following bulleted items:
+The controller provides the following basic features and functions: